Suspension of studies

 The Student Union information booklet on suspension sets out some of the difficulties, with suggestions on how to manage these.

 Details about the process of suspension for undergraduates are specific to each college.

 Normally suspension on medical grounds is for not less than one term and for no more than three terms.
 Where suspension is needed for more than three terms, application will need to be made for dispensation from the normal time limits for completion.
 See Further details on suspension for undergraduates, including details of the University services and facilities which the student will still have access to during suspension.
 Also available are details of the suspension process for full-time graduates.
 Part-time students should contact the relevant Graduate Studies contact.

-Those students who suspend on medical grounds will always require a medical certificate, and a condition of return will be undertaking a medical assessment to determine whether they are medically fit to resume their course course (See below ‘Medical assessments on return’).
+Those students who suspend on medical grounds will always require a medical certificate, and a condition of return will be undertaking a medical assessment to determine whether they are medically fit to resume their course course (See below ‘Medical assessments on return’ in the 'Support for disabled students returning to study' tab).
 Academic conditions may be set also for reinstatement on the course, but these should be supportive in nature, insofar as they are intended to ensure that the student is ready to return to study.
-All condition for return should be clearly communicated to the student at the time of suspension.
+All conditions for return should be clearly communicated to the student at the time of suspension.

 Suspending students should be directed to the following sources of support to plan for their return.

 Discussion with academic tutor and preparation for any academic conditions for return